pally0091/pally0091/README.md

 ## 🚀 About Me
-I am a web developer with a good knowledge of HTML, CSS, JavaScript.
-I did work with CSS frameworks like Bootstrap, TailwindCSS etc. With JavaScript I can do functional job for website or web application.
-I think I have everything that a frontend developer should have.
-Can work with React and React Router.
+As a web developer, my expertise encompasses a strong command of HTML, CSS, and JavaScript, complemented by hands-on experience with CSS frameworks such as Bootstrap and TailwindCSS.
+Proficient in functional web development, I am well-versed in React and React Router.<br/>

-I have some little knowledge in backend like nodeJS, express, cors etc. I am trying to improve this.
-It is my passion to learn about any new technology.
-As a technician or web developer I try to keep myself up to date.
-I think it is very important for my personal and career life that I keep myself prepared for any situation.
-I like to treat people well and be friendly.
-I like to work together as well as at work.
+In my continuous pursuit of excellence, I am actively expanding my backend knowledge, exploring technologies like Node.js, Express, and CORS.
+This commitment to ongoing learning is rooted in my passion for staying abreast of the latest advancements in technology.<br/>

+I firmly believe in the importance of being prepared for any situation, both personally and professionally.
+This dedication to staying informed aligns with the dynamic nature of web development.
+Additionally, my collaborative and friendly approach to work reflects my belief in the significance of effective teamwork.<br/>

+As a self-motivated individual, I find fulfillment in treating people well and fostering a positive working environment.
+My intrinsic drive for professional growth and my dedication to staying current in the ever-evolving tech landscape position me as a proactive and valuable contributor to any development team.

 ## 🛠 Skills